slu-soc1120/syllabus/docs/grading.md

 If you cannot attend an exam due to a personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me **beforehand** to discuss alternate exam scheduling.
 I may ask for more information, such as a note from a physician, a travel letter from Athletics, or other documentation for absences.
 Unless there is an extreme situation, such as emergency hospitalization, I do not allow students to make up exams if I have not been notified prior to the original exam date.

-Since the final exam schedule is not yet available, please do not book travel home at the end of the semester until you know the date of the third exam - I cannot accomodate students who request an alternative exam date due to travel conflicts.
+Since the final exam schedule is not yet available, please do not book travel home at the end of the semester until you know the date of the third exam - I cannot accommodate students who request an alternative exam date due to travel conflicts.

 ## Extra Credit